mai-ke-rao/Album-playlister/README.md

-Add path to FFMPEG folder to your system path environment variable!!!
+Add path to FFMPEG folder to your system path environment variable!